 This report does not evaluate catenary electric systems, dynamic charging systems, hydrogen internal combustion, or other combustion fuels.
 This analysis follows Department of Finance guidelines and as a result uses 2020 constant dollars and does not use discount rates.
-Please provide comments or suggestions on the assumptions, methodology, or any other components to the ACF email address (zevfleet@arb.ca.gov).

-IV.
-Duty Cycle
+C. Duty Cycle